How To Dismiss An Employee Fairly. A Guide For Employers

 You need to make sure that there is a fair reason for your employee's dismissal and the process you follow is correct.
 Failure to follow a fair process could put your business at risk of an Employment Tribunal claim.
 Unfair dismissal is one of the most common tribunal claims and is often a result of not following a fair dismissal process.

-If you are looking to dismiss an employee, to ensure you avoid a protracted and costly Tribunal claim, call us first.
-We offer a free initial advice call where we can discuss your situation and any issues.We can then offer you guidance and assist you with each step of the process.
-We provide support with hearings and appeals and can make sure that everything is done correctly.
+If you are looking to dismiss an employee, to ensure you avoid a protracted and costly tribunal claim, call us first.
+We offer a free initial advice call where we can discuss your situation and any issues.
+We can then offer you guidance as to how to dismiss an employee fairly, guiding you through each step of the process.
+We can also provide support with hearings and appeals, to ensure that everything is done correctly.

 Fair reasons for dismissing an employee